Borodin-Kostochka conjecture for a family of $P_6$-free graphs: Introduction

 A {\em $k$-coloring} of $G$ is a partition of $V(G)$ into $k$ stable sets, and the {\em chromatic number} $\chi(G)$ of $G$ is the minimum integer $k$ such that $G$ admits a $k$-coloring.
-A trivial lower bound of $\chi(G)$ is $\omega(G)$.
-And by greedy coloring, a trivial upper bound of $\chi(G)$ is $\Delta(G)+1$.

-In 1941, Brooks observed that for a graph $G$, the chromatic number is at most $\Delta(G)$ unless $G$ is a complete graph or an odd cycle, in which case these graphs achieve the bound.
+A simple lower bound for the chromatic number $\chi(G)$ is $\omega(G)$.
+Additionally, by using a greedy coloring method, a straightforward upper bound for $\chi(G)$ is $\Delta(G)+1$.
+In 1941, Brooks \cite{B41} noted that for a graph $G$, the chromatic number is at most $\Delta(G)$, except when $G$ is a complete graph or an odd cycle.
+It is clear that if $G$ is a complete graph or an odd cycle, then $\chi(G)=\Delta(G)+1$.